corda/corda/docs/source/node-services.rst

 Some are directly accessible to contracts and flows through the ``ServiceHub``, whilst others are the framework internals used to host the node functions.
-Any public service interfaces are defined in the ``:core`` gradle project in the ``src/main/kotlin/net/corda/core/node/services`` folder.
+Any public service interfaces are defined in the ``net.corda.core.node.services`` package.
 The ``ServiceHub`` interface exposes functionality suitable for flows.
-The implementation code for all standard services lives in the gradle ``:node`` project under the ``src/main/kotlin/net/corda/node/services`` folder.
-The ``src/main/kotlin/net/corda/node/services/api`` folder contains declarations for internal only services and for interoperation between services.
+The implementation code for all standard services lives in the ``net.corda.node.services`` package.

-All the services are constructed in the ``AbstractNode`` ``start`` method (and the extension in ``Node``).
+All the services are constructed in the ``AbstractNode`` ``start`` method.
 They may also register a shutdown handler during initialisation, which will be called in reverse order to the start registration sequence when the ``Node.stop`` is called.

-For unit testing a number of non-persistent, memory only services are defined in the ``:node`` and ``:test-utils`` projects.
-The ``:test-utils`` project also provides an in-memory networking simulation to allow unit testing of flows and service functions.

 The roles of the individual services are described below.

 Key management and identity services
 ------------------------------------